nikolayg/nikgrozev-website/_posts/blog/2014-06-08-cloudsim-and-cloudsimex-part-1.md

 excerpt:
     CloudSim is one of the most popular Cloud infrastructure simulators and is used throughout academia and industry.
 Being one of its maintainers I often get emails with requests for new features.
-Thus I've started the CloudSimEx project, which brings some of these extensions together.
+Thus, I've started the CloudSimEx project, which brings some of these extensions together.
 CloudSimEx is a set of CloudSim extensions making simulation development easier and enabling the modelling of new types of applications, not supported by CloudSim ...
 categories: